luisgdelafuente/hal149com/README.md

 ---

-**Last Updated:** Phase 2.1 Group 1 completed - Core language switcher functionality now works on ALL page types including individual blog posts, navigation menu links are language-aware, and internal links properly respect current language context.
+**Last Updated:** Phase 2.1 Group 1 + Group 2 core functionality completed - Language switcher now works perfectly on ALL page types including individual blog posts, navigation menus, breadcrumbs, and search functionality.
+Only pagination remains (will implement when >10 posts).
 Language switcher button design and behavior unchanged - only the logic behind it has been improved.